 Following is the link for students to apply directly for the Open Acadia courses: https://www2.acadiau.ca/online/registration.html

-Here is a suggested schedulefor completing the required courses at Memorial as well as (i) some information of the probable schedule at Acadia; and (ii) a schedule on completing the major in Biochemistry(Nutrition) should you not be acccepted into the dietetics program.
+Here is a suggested course schedule for completing the required courses at Memorial as well as some information on the probable schedule at Acadia.

 Please note the following:

 - Only the ten students who are admitted to the program will be eligible to take the three Pharmacy courses.

 - You must obtain a minimum 60% grade in the 17 Memorial courses and you must obtain a minimum 70% (B-) grade in each of the three Open Acadia courses in order to be able to continue on to third year at Acadia.

 - The Acadia program requires that students complete a minor in order to graduate with the degree.
 Completion of three Chemistry courses plus Pharmacy 2004 (or Biochemistry 2201 / Human Biosciences 2001) with a grade of 60% or higher will satisfy this requirement and will lead to a minor in Chemistry.

 - The following are the subjects offered by the Faculty of Arts at Acadia: Art, Classics, Comparative Religion, Economics, English, Environment and Sustainability Studies, French, German, Greek, History, Latin, Music, Philosophy, Political Science, Sociology, Spanish and Theatre Studies.
 Courses in these subject areas are acceptable as Arts electives.

 - The following are NOT ACCEPTABLE as Arts electives: Computer Science, Mathematics, Psychology and Human Kinetics and Recreation.